Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays: Search strategy for at the muon collider

-We begin by outlining the various high-energy physics (HEP) software tools utilized in our analysis.
+We begin by outlining the software tools utilized in our analysis.
 The Lagrangian presented in Eq.~\eqref{eq:eq2} is implemented using the \texttt{FeynRules}~\cite{Alloul:2013bka} package, which is then used to generate the corresponding Universal FeynRules Output (UFO) model file.
-Signal and background events are simulated at leading order (LO) using the Monte Carlo event generator \texttt{MadGraph5\_aMC@NLO-v3.5.3}~\cite{Alwall:2014hca}.
+Signal and background events are simulated at leading order using the Monte Carlo event generator \texttt{MadGraph5\_aMC@NLO-v3.5.3}~\cite{Alwall:2014hca}.
 The generated events are passed to \texttt{Pythia8}~\cite{Sjostrand:2006za} for parton showering and hadronization.
-Detector effects are modeled using~\texttt{Delphes3}\cite{deFavereau:2013fsa} with the \texttt{Delphes ILD} detector card.
+Detector effects are modeled using~\texttt{Delphes3}~\cite{deFavereau:2013fsa} with the \texttt{Delphes ILD} detector card.
 Jet clustering is performed using the anti-$k_T$ algorithm~\cite{Soyez:2008pq}, with a radius parameter of $R = 0.4$, as implemented in \texttt{FastJet}~\cite{Cacciari:2011ma}.
 Both signal and background samples are generated in \texttt{MadGraph} with minimal generation-level cuts.
-Specifically, we impose a transverse momentum cut of $p_T > 10$~GeV on final-state muons and $p_T > 20$~GeV on final state jets.
-In the Delphes simulation, muons are selected with the generic cuts of $\eta < 2.4$ and $p_T > 10$~GeV, while jets are clustered with a transverse momentum threshold of $p_T > 20$~GeV.\\
+Specifically, we impose a transverse momentum cut of $p_T > 10$~GeV on final-state muons and $p_T > 20$~GeV on final-state jets.
+In the Delphes simulation, muons are selected with the generic cuts of $|\eta| < 2.4$ on the pseudorapidity and $p_T > 10$~GeV, while jets are clustered with a transverse momentum threshold of $p_T > 20$~GeV.\\

-In the following sections, we present the search strategies used to assess the discovery potential of the $\widetilde{R}_2$ at a muon collider.
-We first examine the indirect detection mode of $\widetilde{R}_2^{2/3}$, followed by the direct production channels of both charge states of $\widetilde{R}_2$.
+In the following subsections, we present the search strategies used to assess the discovery potential of the $\widetilde{R}_2$ at a muon collider.
+We first examine the indirect search mode of $\widetilde{R}_2^{2/3}$, followed by the direct production channels of both components of $\widetilde{R}_2$.
 For each case, we discuss the signal topology, the relevant SM background processes, kinematic distributions, and the selection cuts applied to enhance signal significance.